 What Makes An Engaging Message?

 As I mentioned, I want to focus with you on the “sauce of the sermon”.
 It’s the stuff that takes you from giving a boring monologue to preaching an engaging message that draws people into the story of God.
 Think about the sauce that goes on a good meat.
-The meet is what fills you up, but the sauce is what brings out the natural flavor and goodness of the meat.
+The meat is what fills you up, but the sauce is what brings out the natural flavor and goodness of the meat.
 In the sermon, this happens in the introduction, illustrations and invitation.
 Let’s define each of those.

 The introduction is the beginning part that draws people in and sets the stage.
 The introduction orients people to where you’re heading.
 Remember, you’ve been preparing for this moment over the past several weeks or months.
 The audience has not.